 - Select the Task Sequence or deployment target presented by Provision.

-- PXE menu appears but no task sequence is available: verify the OS bundle is fully synchronized to the selected cache / satellite.
+- Confirm that the OS bundle is synchronized to the selected cache / satellite.